 - Go to Automated Policies.

-- Search for a custom policy and select the policy, then click Next.
+- Search for a custom policy, select the Cequence policy, and click Next.

 - Click Advanced options.

-- Paste the public API endpoint from the Deploying the Cequence API proxy procedure, omitting the https:// at the beginning of the endpoint URL.
+- Paste the public API endpoint from the Deploying the Cequence API Proxy procedure, omitting the

-- Provide the value of Cequence Proxy App URL Protocol as HTTPS and Cequence Proxy App Url Port as 443 (or the port on which the Cequence API Proxy is exposed in your environment)
+https://prefix.
+Note: This field should contain only the domain name or FQDN.
+Do not include any base paths or URI paths; place any base path in the Cequence Proxy App URL Path field instead. - Set Cequence Proxy App URL Protocol to HTTPS and Cequence Proxy App URL Port to 443 (or the port on which the Cequence API Proxy is exposed in your environment).

 The policy is now applied.

-To view the Mulesoft logs, go to Anypoint Platform, log in, then go to the Runtime Manager.
-In the runtime Manager, choose the API, then choose the Logs section on the left side menu.
+To view the MuleSoft logs, go to the Anypoint Platform and log in, then go to the Runtime Manager.
+In the Runtime Manager, choose the API, then select Logs from the left menu.

 To disable the Cequence policy, remove the policy from all APIs.
-In the API Manager section, go to Automated Policies, click on the 3 dots on the right of the box and click on Remove Policy.
+In the API Manager section of the MuleSoft Anypoint Exchange portal, go to Automated Policies, click the three-dot menu on the right side of the policy, and select Remove Policy.

 Troubleshooting

-In order to view the Mulesoft logs, go to Anypoint Platform, login and then go to Runtime Manager.
-In the runtime Manager, choose the cequence-api-proxy, and then choose the Logs section on the left side menu.
+To view the MuleSoft logs, go to the Anypoint Platform and log in, then go to the Runtime Manager.
+In the Runtime Manager, select cequence-api-proxy, then select Logs from the left menu.